 3. Failure to review documents in detail

 And don’t think for a second that signers can’t tell when you’re not prepared.
-Those 5 star reviews come from borrowers who knew what they were signing, not just where.
+Those 5-star reviews come from borrowers who knew what they were signing, not just where.
 This especially applies to newer Notary Signing Agents.
-There is an immense amount of comfort that comes in taking the time to sit down and understand each document.
+There is an immense amount of comfort that comes with taking the time to sit down and understand each document.

 4. Living in the past